-5, 2018 greement dated July 10, 2020 by and among iAnthus Capital Hold uly 10, 2020 by and among iAnthus Capital Holdings, Inc., iAnthus Capital a party thereto and Gotham Green Admin 1, LLC, as collateral agent d Gotham Green Admin 1, LLC, as collateral agent vich any and Julius Kalcevich llcevich LC including the Company and all of its subsidiaries and Randy Mas Company and all of its subsidiaries and Randy Maslow any and Randy Maslow aslow ong iAnthus Capital Holdings, Inc., each of the subsidiaries a party ital Holdings, Inc., each of the subsidiaries a party thereto, each lender a party 19 Private Placements nents ong iAnthus Capital Holdings, Inc., each of the subsidiaries a party ital Holdings, Inc., each of the subsidiaries a party thereto, each lender a p

-10.10 Form of Warrant for MPX Private Placement dated January 19, 2017 10.11 Form of Warrant for MPX October 2017 and January 2020 Private Placements 10.12 Form of Warrant for MPX Private Placement dated March 2, 2018 10.13 Form of Warrant for MPX Private Placement dated December 20, 2018 10.14 Form of Warrant for MPX June 2018 and January 2019 Private Placements 10.15 Form of Warrant for MPX Private Placement dated January 4, 2019 10.16 Form of Warrant for MPX Private Placement dated January 17, 2018 10.17+ Employment Agreement among iAnthus Capital Management, LLC including the Company and all of its subsidiaries and Robert Galvin 10.18+ First Amendment to Employment Agreement between the Company and Robert Galvin 21.1 Subsidiaries
+Exhibit No. Title of Document 3.1 Articles of iAnthus Capital Holdings, Inc. 10.1+ Amended and Restated Omnibus Incentive Plan Dated October 15, 2018 10.2+ Second Amended and Restated Secured Debenture Purchase Agreement dated July 10, 2020 by and among iAnthus Capital Holdings, Inc., iAnthus Capital Management, LLC, the lenders a party thereto, the credit parties a party thereto and Gotham Green Admin 1, LLC, as collateral agent 10.3+ Employment Agreement between the Company and Julius Kalcevich 10.4+ First Amendment to Employment Agreement between the Company and Julius Kalcevich 10.5+ Employment Agreement among iAnthus Capital Management, LLC including the Company and all of its subsidiaries and Randy Maslow 10.6+ First Amendment to Employment Agreement between the Company and Randy Maslow 10.7# Restructuring Support Agreement dated July 10, 2020 by and among iAnthus Capital Holdings, Inc., each of the subsidiaries a party thereto, each lender a party thereto and each consenting debenture holder a party thereto 10.8 Form of Warrant for March and May 2019 Private Placements 10.9 Form of Warrant for May 2018 and September and December 2019 Private Placements 10.10 Form of Warrant for MPX Private Placement dated January 19, 2017 10.11 Form of Warrant for MPX October 2017 and January 2020 Private Placements 10.12 Form of Warrant for MPX Private Placement dated March 2, 2018 10.13 Form of Warrant for MPX Private Placement dated December 20, 2018 10.14 Form of Warrant for MPX June 2018 and January 2019 Private Placements 10.15 Form of Warrant for MPX Private Placement dated January 4, 2019 10.16 Form of Warrant for MPX Private Placement dated January 17, 2018 10.17+ Employment Agreement among iAnthus Capital Management, LLC including the Company and all of its subsidiaries and Robert Galvin 10.18+ First Amendment to Employment Agreement between the Company and Robert Galvin 10.19+ Employment Agreement among iAnthus Capital Management, LLC, including the Company and all of its subsidiaries and Hadley Ford 10.20+ Settlement Agreement among i Anthus Capital Holdings, Inc., i Anthus Capital Management, LLC and Hadley Ford 10.21 Amended and Restated Plan of Arrangement dated August 6, 2020 21.1 Subsidiaries

-Filed herewith.
+- Filed herewith.